Close-up of human skin texture in warm golden light

 Yourskinistalking.

 Beautiful skin starts from the inside out.
-Persistent breakouts, cystic acne, and post-inflammatory marks that don't clear with topical treatments are almost always hormonal, gut-driven, or both.
+Persistent breakouts, cystic acne, and post-inflammatory marks that don't clear are almost always hormonal, gut-driven, or both.

 Close-up half portrait of a woman with freckled skin and green eyes

 Skin is an elimination organ.
-When the gut, liver, or hormones are under strain, the skin is often the first place it shows — and the last place to clear up if you only treat the surface.
+When the gut, liver, or hormones are under strain, the skin is often the first place it shows, and the last to clear up if you only treat the surface.

-The pattern I look for is almost always upstream: androgens running high relative to estrogen or progesterone, a gut microbiome that's dysbiotic, blood sugar spiking from a high-glycemic diet, or a liver that's struggling to clear metabolized hormones.
-Once that foundation is solid, targeted aesthetic treatments — including platelet-rich plasma (PRP) facials — can address what's left on the surface.
+The pattern is almost always upstream: androgens running high relative to estrogen or progesterone, a dysbiotic gut, blood sugar spiking from a high-glycemic diet, or a liver struggling to clear metabolized hormones.
+Once that foundation is solid, targeted aesthetic treatments, including PRP facials, can address what's left on the surface.

 01

 Cystic breakouts along the jaw, chin, and lower cheeks that worsen before your period are androgen-driven.
-Estrogen dominance, low progesterone, and PCOS all produce this pattern — and it responds to hormonal correction, not just topicals.
+Estrogen dominance, low progesterone, and PCOS all produce this, and it responds to hormonal correction, not just topicals.

 02